serg987/rebrosel/README.md

 - Opera browser should be fully killed to make framework restart the browser (issue mostly confusing on Mac).
   Operadriver does not throw any exceptions if the browser is not ready for some reason.
 So the framework checks the working browser in running processes.
-- Do not include `test.java.browserTests/*` and `test.java.methodOrderTests/*` into tests on compile.
-Those tests are running inside `test.java.BrowserTests`, `test.java.core.StartWithDeletedFileTest.java` and `test.java.MethodOrderVerificationTest.java` - this will create failures if run separately
 - If another type of browser is initialized in `@BrowserInitialization` and the previous one is still running, the framework most likely will not complain and will try to run tests on the wrong browser.
 For example, the previous test used Chrome, Chrome is still running, and the new test initializes Edge, the framework will connect to existing